canalplus/rx-player/doc/api/player_events.md

 _payload type_: ``string``

 Emit the current state of the player, every time it changes.

+This is the event to catch if you want to know when the player is playing, is paused, is rebuffering, is ended or is stopped.

 As it is a central part of our API and can be difficult concept to understand, we have a special [page of documentation on player states](./states.md).